schmit/schmit.github.io/_posts/2022-10-25-code-roundup.markdown

 but personally I really enjoyed Michael's talk on extending sequential procedures for regressions;
 this enables us to combine sequential analysis with pre-experiment covariates and linear regression to reduce variance and thus speed up experiments.

-Two aspects of this talk stood out to me in particlar.
+Two aspects of this talk stood out to me in particular.
 1. It is often easy for research to lean theoretical, but here the practical use case is extremely obvious: adjusting for pre-experiment data often speeds up experiments substantially.
 2. The approach by Netflix is similar but also quite distinct from the way we at Eppo model this problem.